 ---|---|---|

-Graduates will be issued with a Certificate of Completion.
 Application for licence issue should be made to Building and Energy: http://www.commerce.wa.gov.au/building-and-energy/electrical-licence (within twelve months of completing the business course modules, and three months for nominee courses).

-If you have undertaken previous training in the Electrical trade or any associated trades, you may qualify for recognition of prior learning.
+If you have undertaken previous training in the electrical trade or any associated trades, you may qualify for recognition of prior learning.

 Complete the form below to enquire.